Espresso helps rollups:

 03

-The Espresso Sequencer is designed to offer rollups a means of achieving credible neutrality, enhanced interoperability, & long-term alignment with Ethereum.
+Espresso is designed to offer rollups a means of achieving credible neutrality, enhanced interoperability, & long-term alignment with Ethereum.

-A decentralized sequencer and data availability system connecting layer-2 scaling solutions
+A shared sequencing marketplace and finality gadget connecting layer-2 scaling solutions

 Scale without